Global Regularity for Gravity Unstable Muskat Bubbles

 In this section we obtain the \textit{a priori} estimates that guarantee the global existence of the solutions, the instant in time analyticity, and the exponentially fast convergence to a circle.
 In particular, the main goal is to show the energy inequality \eqref{estimatef12}.

-The results of this section are ordered as follows: First, we write the system \eqref{system} using the linearization \eqref{linearfourier} of Subsection \ref{sec:linearization}; then, we diagonalize the system according to Proposition \ref{diagonalization} to show its dissipative character; the bounds for this change of frame are proven in Lemma \ref{lemmaS}; the estimates for the nonlinear terms are proven in Subsection \ref{sec:NonLinearEst}, together with the control of the length in Subsection \ref{sec:Lestimate}.
+The results of this section are ordered as follows: First, we write the system \eqref{system} using the linearization \eqref{linearfourier} of Section \ref{sec:linearization}; then, we diagonalize the system according to Proposition \ref{diagonalization} to show its dissipative character; the bounds for this change of frame are proven in Lemma \ref{lemmaS}; the estimates for the nonlinear terms are proven in Section \ref{sec:NonLinearEst}, together with the control of the length in Section \ref{sec:Lestimate}.

 \begin{proof}[Proof of the global energy inequality from \eqref{estimatef12}] Equation \eqref{system} and Proposition \ref{linearfourier} show that the equation for $\widehat{\theta}(k)$, $1\leq k\neq2$, is given by